oceanprotocol-archive/dev-ocean/doc/service-agreements.md

 Ocean Protocol is a network enabling discovery and trust between service (data and related services) providers and consumers.
 To enable delivery and payment for these services, we need pre-signed agreements between the providers and consumers.
 These service agreements can greatly help with setting expectations and defining terms of delivery in a permission-less network.

+The service-agreement in Ocean Protocol will be deployed and executed on-chain, on the Ocean keeper network.
+For this to work seamlessly, its important that the primitives for service agreements should be identified.

+This document provides an over-view or a blueprint for Service Agreements in Ocean Protocol and their primitives.

+This is a work in progress.

 ## Services

 On a high-level, the services published and provided as part of a marketplace based on Ocean Protocol are,